Cornell Law School: Apply

 Thank you for your interest in Cornell Law School.

-Apply via LSAC to the Juris Doctor Program at Cornell Law School (electronic application service).
+Apply via LSAC to the Juris Doctor Program at Cornell Law School.
+Our students matriculate in the fall semester on a full-time basis.

-Your application and all supporting documents must be submitted through LSAC by the following deadlines:
+Your application and all supporting documents must be submitted through the Law School Admission Council (LSAC) by the following deadlines:

 - Early Decision Round I - November 1